 Theoretical concepts used in the study of international political systems.
 Maximum credit six units applicable to a master's degree.
 280. Seminar in General Comparative Political Systems (3) Prerequisite: Political Science 190 or 191, and three additional units of upper division political science.
 The field of comparative politics, including historical developments, major theoretical approaches, substantive concerns, uses and limitations of the comparative method, methodological innovations in study of foreign political systems.
 281. Seminar in Western Political Systems (3) Prerequisite: Six units of upper division political science.
 Comparative study of European and other modern political systems.
 Conditions responsible for the attainment and maintenance of democratic government.
 The relationship between social modernity and the functioning of Western democratic political institutions.
-282. Seminar in the Political Systems of the Developing Nations (3) Prerequisite: Six units of upper division political science.
+Seminar in the Political Systems of the Developing Nations (3) Prerequisite: Six units of upper division political science.
 Theoretical analysis of political development, modernization, and industrialization in the emerging nations.
 Search for valid generalizations about the non-Western political process.
 Political trends and developments in the developing nations.
 283. Seminar in Latin American Political Systems (3) Prerequisite: Political Science 190 or 191, and three additional units of upper division political science.
 Political developments in selected Latin American nations, with an emphasis on the Mexican political system.

 284. Seminar in Communist Political Systems (3) Prerequisite: Six units of upper division political science.
 The differences and similarities among Communist nations in Europe and Asia, with particular reference to instruments of power and ideology.
 A comparison of Communist ruling techniques and processes.
 290. Bibliography (1) Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
 291. Problem Analysis (3) Analytical treatment of selected problems in political science.
 Review of methods for investigation and reporting of data.
 Consideration of problems in preparation of project or thesis.
-296. Internship in Public Administration (1-6) Students will be assigned to various government agencies and will work under joint supervision of agency heads and the course instructor.
-Participation in staff and internship conferences.
-Admission by consent of the instructor.
-297A.
-Research in Political Science (3) Prerequisite: Consent of the department chairman.
+297. Research in Political Science (3) Prerequisite: Consent of the department chairman.
 Research in political theory, political parties, comparative government, international relations, public law, or American government.
-297B.
-Research in Public Administration (3) Prerequisite: Consent of Director of Public Administration Program.
-Research in one of the areas of public administration.
-298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and Individual study.
+298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
+Individual study.
 Six units maximum credit.